 Up to 23% of Native American families live with low food security, and nutrition-related disease is disproportionately higher than other Americans.

-PWNA’s Community Investment Project (CIP) service leverages community assets to support the development of new resources with a sustainable gain for Native communities.
-The CIP service focuses on grassroots leaders and influencers who are proposing or already leading projects in their reservation communities.
+PWNA’s Community Investment Projects (CIPs) leverage community assets to support the development of new resources with a sustainable gain for Native communities.
+The CIPs focus on grassroots leaders and influencers who are proposing or already leading projects in their reservation communities.

 PWNA provides seed funding, supplies and technical support for community-led initiatives that will enhance a resource or project impacting the quality of life for participants and the community.